mehulagg/gitlab/doc/user/application_security/sast/index.md

 ### Limitation when using rules:exists

 The [SAST CI template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/ci/templates/Security/SAST.gitlab-ci.yml) uses the `rules:exists` syntax.
-This directive is limited to 10000 checks and always returns `true` after reaching this number.
-Because of this, and depending on the number of files in your repository, a SAST job might be triggered even if the scanner doesn’t support your project.
+For performance reasons a maximum number of matches are made against the given glob pattern.
+If the number of matches exceeds the maximum, a SAST job might be triggered even if the scanner doesn’t support your project.
+For more details about this issue see the [rules:exists](../../../ci/yaml/README.md#rulesexists) documentation.